System Status: See welltech topic 382, responses 1584 and up for important info about www.well.com changes.

 Choose POP3 settings if:

 What is my Quota for mail left on the server, and will my incoming mail bounce if I exceed it?

 There is a limit for the amount of email you can leave on the server.
 Most modern email services allow a set "bucket" of disk space by using a quota, and when the quota is reached, the mailbox is "full."
 Your default quota is 500MB.
 Up to 500MB in disk space on the iris.well.com server is exclusively reserved for your email.
 This quota may be increased if you choose.
 (Note to long time WELL members: For many years we charged a surcharge that sometimes caught people unawares.
 With a quota, you will never get a mail storage charge that you have not pre-authorized.
 The old storage surcharge scenario will still apply for files in your home and web directories if you still keep some there, but not for files on the mail server, where quota is now in place.)

-Can I read my mail with my iphone?
+Can I read my mail with my phone, iphone or ipad?

-On a mobile device with a mail application, usually you will set it up using the IMAP instructions for Apple.
+AS with any mobile device with a mail application, usually it's simplest to set it up using the IMAP instructions for Apple.
 In many cases you can also point your device's browser at https://iris.well.com/, and you will be shown the mobile browser version.
 If not, try manually selecting the mobile version of Zimbra at login time to read your mail.
 IPad users will do better using their Mail application with IMAP settings rather than logging in to iris with their particular version of Safari.

 Where do I change my password?

 To change your password for email and all services, log in to the Billing Information Center.
 If you don't know your current password, generate a link to make a new one at https://www.well.com/newpass/.
 The link will be sent to your off-well email address that you have provided.

 Can I forward my well.com mail to another address?